pratch/MobiHoc-2018/annual-awards.md

 ### Presentation

-The winners will be awarded at the closing ceremony, and the prize consists of a certificate and a trophy.
+The winners will be announced on SICE 2020 website.
+The prize consists of a certificate and a trophy.
+All other finalists receive certifications.
 All other finalists receive certifications.

 **SICE Awards Committee**